 ACDS also administers the Homeownership Counseling and Foreclosure Prevention Counseling Programs for the County.
-The County funds provided for these programs are leveraged with federal and State dollars.
-ACDS has been awarded competitive federal Homeownership Counseling Program funds, Maryland Homeownership Counseling Fund monies, and National Foreclosure Mitigation Counseling Program funds.
+The County funds provided for these programs are leveraged with federal and State funds.
+ACDS has been awarded competitive federal Homeownership Counseling Program funds and Maryland Homeownership Counseling Fund monies.